| It

 unusual way, and God, it seems, bent the rules to

+come to our rescue.
 I'm not blandly suggesting that

 God always rescues us in such instances.
 He